 - Pre-heat oven to 425 deg Fahrenheit (218 deg Celsius) and line a baking sheet with parchment paper

 - In a medium bowl, combine gluten-free flour with sugar, baking powder and salt, then mix well.

-- Grate frozen butter using a cheese grater into the dry ingredients, then mix gently with your fingers until there are no more large chunks left
+- Grate frozen butter using a cheese grater into the dry ingredients, then mix gently with your fingers until there are no more large chunks left.

-- Slowly add in the dry ingredients, stirring until just you get a homogeneous dough, but do not over stir
+- In a large bowl, mix together pumpkin puree, egg, milk and yogurt until well combined.
+Slowly add in the dry ingredients, stirring until just you get a homogeneous dough, but do not over stir.

-- Cut dough into 6 equal triangles and place triangles on prepared baking sheet, making sure that each triangle has plenty of space around it (the dough will expand)
+- Remove dough onto a lighted flour surface (make sure you use gluten-free flour) and form a round disk.
+Cut dough into 6 equal triangles and place triangles on prepared baking sheet, making sure that each triangle has plenty of space around it (note that the dough will expand as it bakes).